wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In both cases, the method returns, and will wait for the invalidation transaction to complete, before the current event is retried by the invalidation response handler.
 The state of the block also both transits to `M_Inv`.
-This suggests that the dirty state in the non-L1 caches will be marked as early as the `GETX` from the L1 is processed (rather than when the dirty block is actually written back).
+This suggests that the dirty state in the non-L1 caches will be marked as early as the `GetX` from the L1 is processed (rather than when the dirty block is actually written back).

-If neither of the above two cases hold, the `GETX` can be processed immediately by adding the requestor as the exclusive owner of the address.
+If neither of the above two cases hold, the `GetX` can be processed immediately by adding the requestor as the exclusive owner of the address.

 Again, if any of the MSHR allocation fails, NACK will be sent back to the requestor.